beric7/youtube_NLP/README.md

 # youtube NLP
 Youtube Comment Generator

-Final Project for Deep Learning ECE 6554 (Virginia Tech)
+Final Project for Deep Learning ECE 6524 (Virginia Tech)

 **Objectives:**
+- Read YouTube data
+- **Using data for a speciic video:**
+-- Train network to learn to reply to comments
+-- Train network to learn to generate fake comments

 **Run the program**
 - Use the run-file to run all the functions in Youtube_5